ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_martin2018grl.rst

 * To compare these characteristics between model data and observations or renanalysis data use droughtindex/collect_drought_obs_multi.py
   Here, the user can set:
   * indexname: Necessary to identify data produced by droughtindex/diag_save_spi.R as well as write captions and filenames.
 At the moment only indexname: 'SPI' is supported.
   * threshold: Threshold for this index below which an event is considered to be a drought, the setting for SPI should be usually threshold: -2.0 but any other value will be accepted.
-Values should not be < - 3.0 or > 3.0 for SPI (else it will identify none/allways drougth conditions).
+Values should not be < - 3.0 or > 3.0 for SPI (else it will identify none/always drought conditions).

 * To compare these ccharacteristics between different time periods in model data use droughtindex/collect_drought_model.py Here, the user can set:
   * indexname: Necessary to identify data produced by droughtindex/diag_save_spi.R as well as write captions and filenames.
 At the moment only indexname: 'SPI' is supported.
   * threshold: Threshold for this index below which an event is considered to be a drought, the setting for SPI should be usually threshold: -2.0 but any other value will be accepted.
-    Values should not be < - 3.0 or > 3.0 for SPI (else it will identify none/allways drougth conditions).
+    Values should not be < - 3.0 or > 3.0 for SPI (else it will identify none/always drought conditions).
   * start_year: Needs to be equal or larger than the start_year for droughtindex/diag_save_spi.R.
   * end_year: Needs to be equal or smaller than the end_year for droughtindex/diag_save_spi.R.
   * comparison_period: should be < (end_year - start_year)/2 to have non overlapping time series in the comparison.